com-junkawasaki/rustate/README.md

 4. **Event Namespacing**: Prefix events with module or crate names to avoid collisions
 5. **Minimize Coupling**: Design machines to be as independent as possible
 6. **Error Handling**: Use Result types for robust cross-machine communication
-7. **Testing**: Test integrated machines as a whole system using MBT techniques
+7. **Testing**: Test integrated machines as a whole system. *(Note: Utilizing Model-Based Testing (MBT) techniques is a goal, pending verification of MBT feature status).*

 This approach allows you to build complex applications with modular, type-safe state management across multiple crates, perfect for large Rust applications with distinct domains.